microsoft/GPS-Well-Architected-Partner-Training/2. Well-Architected 1 day lab/README.md

 They use **legacy tools** for monitoring, governance, security and deployments.
 * The **AppDev department’s skill set is dated**, predominantly focused on client/server development.
 * The organization has an **Internet-based claims application** they recently deployed into Azure.
 * The current design relies on a single SQL Server VM and a single AD VM.
-Web servers use a loadbalancer with TCP probe.
+Web servers use a load-balancer with TCP probe.
 Branch offices are connected to Azure using Site-to-Site VPNs with on-site RRAS server.
 * Customers have reported **reliability issues** with the claims application.
 Failures were correlated to **service health issues with the SQL VM**.